This is the multi-page printable view of this section. Click here to print.

 Users can cancel the CloudML service through the Samsung Cloud Platform Console.

-- Click on all services > AI/ML > CloudML menu.
-It moves to the Service Home page of CloudML.
+- Click the All Services > AI/ML > CloudML menu.
+Navigate to CloudML’s Service Home page.

-- Service Home page, click the service cancellation button.
-A service cancellation notification window appears.
+- Click the Cancel Service button on the Service Home page.
+A service cancellation alert window appears.

-- Enter the CloudML name to be deleted in the notification window and click the Confirm button.
+- Enter the CloudML name to delete in the dialog and click the Confirm button.

 2.1 - Kubernetes Cluster Configuration

-To apply for the CloudML service, a dedicated cluster for CloudML only must be configured.
-A dedicated cluster means creating a Kubernetes Engine with the required minimum specifications or higher and setting a few necessary requirements.
-Create a dedicated cluster before applying for the CloudML service.
+To apply for the CloudML service, a dedicated cluster for CloudML must be set up.
+A dedicated cluster means creating a Kubernetes Engine that meets or exceeds the required minimum specifications and configuring several necessary settings.
+Create a dedicated cluster in advance before applying for the CloudML service.

 - CloudML exposes an HTTPS endpoint on port 443.
-Select the public endpoint when creating a cluster.
+When creating a cluster, select Public Endpoint.

 Cluster nodes can be added or modified after the cluster is created.
-The following are the recommended specifications for the cluster nodes and storage that should be prepared to install CloudML based on 5 users.
+The following are the recommended specifications for cluster nodes and storage that should be prepared to install CloudML for five users.

 |---|---|---|---|